welteki/docs.actuated.dev/docs/faq.md

 2. a VM image and Kernel that we build which has everything required for Docker, KinD and K3s
 3. a multi-tenant control plane that we host, which tells your agents to start VMs and register a runner on your GitHub organisation

-The multi-tenant control plane is run and operated by OpenFaaS Ltd.
+The multi-tenant control plane is run and operated by OpenFaaS Ltd as a SaaS.

 ![Conceptual flow of starting up a new ephemeral runner](images/conceptual.png)